andrewhuanggg/chatroom/README.md

 Instructions on how to test out the chat room on your own local or remote server:
 1. Download all the files and go into 'config.php' file
-2. Change '$db'variable to a file path where you want to store the chat room's database (remote or local server)
+2. Change parameter in '$db'variable to a file path where you want to store the chat room's database (remote or local server)

 Live link: https://i6.cims.nyu.edu/~alh8007/webdev/macro_assignment_10/index.php